Admolgit/express-bank-app/README.md

 | POST   | /transfer | To make a transaction to another account |

 ## Test coverage
-- Make sure you write test to cover your application using supertest
+- Test to cover the application using supertest

 ## Hosting
 - Host your application on Heroku